-As an Ambulatory Care or Office-Based Surgery organization, you will need to have the following documentation available for the surveyor(s) to review (depending on the type of survey or setting) during the Surveyor Arrival and Preliminary Planning Session.
+As an Ambulatory Care organization, you will need to have the following documentation available for the surveyor(s) to review (depending on the type of survey or setting) during the Surveyor Arrival and Preliminary Planning Session.

 Please note that this is not intended to be a comprehensive list of documents that may be requested during the survey.
 Surveyor(s) may need to see additional documents to further explore or validate observations or discussions with staff.